-- 1. Close ALL burner valves, controls and pilot light valves. - 2..
-Open the main valve in the propane tank slowly to avoid a fast rush of propane vapor through the excess flow valve causing propane "freeze-up."
-Should you experience propane "freeze-up," close the main valve and wait 15 minutes before trying again. - Listen carefully as propane begins to flow.
-If a hissing noise is heard for more than one 3. or two seconds, close the main valve and contact your recreation vehicle dealer to have the propane system tested. - 4.
-Light the appliances as needed and directed in the appropriate appliance manufacturer's owner manual located in the Warranty Packet.
+- 1. Close ALL burner valves, controls and pilot light valves. - 2.
+Open the main valve in the propane tank slowly to avoid a rush of propane vapor through the excess flow valve, causing propane "freeze-up."
+Should you experience propane "freeze-up", close the main valve and wait 15 minutes before trying again. - 3.
+Listen carefully as propane begins to flow.
+If a hissing noise is heard for more than one or two seconds, close the main valve and contact your dealer to have the propane system tested. - Light the appliances as needed and directed in the appliance manufacturer's own-4. er manual located in the Warranty Packet.